lsst/rsp_lsst_io/docs/guides/getting-started/get-an-account.rst

       - You are forwarded to your selected institution.
       - Log on as you normally would.
       - If your institution has additional authentication steps (such as 2FA) you will have to complete those too.

-   4. RSP login page:
+      - At this point the RSP wii detect that you do not already have an established account and start the onboarding flow

+   4. Onboarding flow: Identity provider selection

       .. grid:: 1 2 2 2

          .. grid-item::

-            - Chose whichever institution you picked above (should be set already - this is not the time to change your mind!).
+            - Chose whichever institution you picked above (should be selected on the menu already - this is not the time to change your mind!).
               This looks deceptively like Step 2.

          .. grid-item::

             .. image:: images/acc_institution.png

-   5. Self signup pages:
+   5. Onboarding flow: Self signup pages

       - You can now start the self signup.
       - Provide your given and family name.